Rookout/terraform-aws-rookout-deployment/README.md

 <img src="https://github.com/Rookout/aws-deployment/blob/main/documentation/AWS_Deployment_Plain_Network.jpg?raw=true" width="900">

-### Prerequisites
+## Prerequisites
-1. Terraform installed.
+1. Have an AWS account.
-2. AWS account inlcuding: AWS CLI installed.
+1. Install AWS CLI.
-    * The AWS default profile should be set with an access key and secret ([reference](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)).
+   * Access key ID and secret access key must be set ([reference](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds)).
-    * Set profile if used non default profile.
-Run: `export AWS_PROFILE="<profile_name>"`
+   * Set a profile if not using the default.
+Run `export AWS_PROFILE="<profile_name>"`.
-3. Create a `provider.tf` file ([reference](https://www.terraform.io/language/providers/configuration)).
+1. Create a `provider.tf` file ([reference](https://www.terraform.io/language/providers/configuration)).
-4. Get your organizational Rookout token, and pass it as a variable to this module
+1. Get your organizational Rookout token, and pass it as a variable to this module
    ```
    rookout_token = "..."
    ```

 ## Components

-This module deploy the Rookout ETL Controller by default.
+This module deploys the Rookout ETL Controller by default.
 It also allows deployment of the Rookout Datastore, and a demo application with the Rookout agent.

 The components to deploy can be configured with the folloiwng boolean variables: